pragmaAmagi/Etherea/README.md

-# Synergy Strategy
+# Etherea

 ## Project Overview
-The Synergy Strategy Algorithm is a sophisticated community betting game that simulates complex interactions between players, incorporating elements of game theory, behavioral economics, and multi-agent systems.
+Etherea is a sophisticated community betting game that simulates complex interactions between players, incorporating elements of game theory, behavioral economics, and multi-agent systems.
 This project aims to model and analyze strategic decision-making in a community-driven betting environment.

 ## Recent Updates (September 2024)
 - Implemented a web-based interface using Flask for easier interaction with the game